Özlem Türeci: Career

-Özlem Türeci works as a medical scientist and basic researcher in the field of immunology.
+Türeci works as a medical scientist and basic researcher in the field of immunology.
 She researches target structures in order to develop new therapies against cancer, infectious diseases and diseases of the immune and nervous systems.
 One focus is on the identification and characterization of tumor-specific molecules and the development of personalized therapeutic approaches.

 University Medicine Mainz

 Türeci was a staff member of the University Medical Center Mainz in the special research area of immunology.
 Since 2002, she has been a private lecturer there in the field of cancer immunotherapy.
 Together with her husband and their mentor, the immunologist Christoph Huber, she developed the concept of a "translational institute", which was realized in 2001 with the foundation of TRON, short for "translational oncology."
 This is a biopharmaceutical research institute that develops new diagnostics and drugs for the therapy of cancer and other diseases with high unmet medical needs.
 Two companies later founded by Türeci and her husband are spin-offs of work done at the university in Mainz.
 Türeci accepted the appointment to the professorship for "Personalized Immunotherapy" at the University Medicine of the Johannes Gutenberg University Mainz and the Helmholtz Institute "HI-TRON Mainz" founded in 2019 at the end of 2021.